 You have a great product to offer.
 You try certain marketing strategies to attract customers.
-A few people show interest, but they do not purchase.
+A few people show interest, but they don’t purchase.

 You decide to tweak your strategy.
 Inquiries start to pour in, but no sale has been made.
 You start to wonder where the problem lies.

-You might actually be failing at converting leads to customers, and it’s the key to inbound marketing.
+You might actually be failing at converting leads to customers, and it’s key to successful inbound marketing.

 What is a Sales Funnel?